makxat/LO-fun/README.md

-This repository contains programs written in high school, my own experiments, and other problems
+This repository contains programs written in high school, my own experiments and other problems